Here are a few things to remember that will stop you from being mean to yourself when you feel inadequate.

 3. Good Enough For Whom?

-Who’s standards are you holding yourself to, and do they matter personally?
-Professionally?
+Whose standards are you holding yourself to, and do they matter personally?

 4. Someone Looks Up to You

-You may feel you aren’t as good as a colleague, a friend, a mentor, but someone else is thinking they aren’t as good as you.
+You may feel you aren’t as good as a colleague, a friend, or a mentor, but someone else thinks they aren’t as good as you.

-No matter who you aim to emulate, there is someone aiming to emulate you, as they should!
+No matter who you aim to emulate, someone will emulate you, as they should!

 5. If You Were Perfect, You’d Be Bored

 In school, kids who are disruptive are often just bored.